GetStream/stream-video-swift/docusaurus/docs/iOS/features/chat-integration.md

 }
 ```

-Where the `CallHeaderModifier` looks like this:
+For this code to compile you need a `CallHeaderModifier` that looks like this:

 ```swift
 struct CallHeaderModifier: ChatChannelHeaderViewModifier {